-There were no shares issued during the financial year by virtue of the exercise of options to take up unissued shares of the Company whether granted before or during the financial year.
+There were no shares issued during the financial year by virtue of the exercise of options to take up unissued shares of the Company.

-There were no unissued shares of the Company under option as at the end of the financial year.
+There were no unissued shares of the Company under option at the end of the financial year.